smy329/credit-card-fraud-detection/README.md

 III.
 Random UnderSampling and Oversampling
-  a) Distributing and Correlating
+* Distributing and Correlating
-  b) Anomaly Detection
+* Anomaly Detection
-  c) Dimensionality Reduction and Clustering (t-SNE)
+* Dimensionality Reduction and Clustering (t-SNE)
-  d) Classifiers
+* Classifiers
-  e) A Deeper Look into Logistic Regression
+* A Deeper Look into Logistic Regression
-  f) Oversampling with SMOTE
+*Oversampling with SMOTE

 IV.
 Testing